pallets/flask/docs/server.rst

 In Code
 -------

-As an alternative to the ``flask run`` command, the development server can also be started from Python with the :meth:`Flask.run` method.
+The development server can also be started from Python with the :meth:`Flask.run` method.
 This method takes arguments similar to the CLI options to control the server.
-The main difference from the CLI command is that the server will crash if there are errors when reloading.

-``debug=True`` can be passed to enable the debugger and reloader, but the ``FLASK_ENV=development`` environment variable is still required to fully enable development mode.
+The main difference from the CLI command is that the server will crash if there are errors when reloading. ``debug=True`` can be passed to enable debug mode.

 Place the call in a main block, otherwise it will interfere when trying to import and run the application with a production server later.

 .. code-block:: python